Maximum diversity and weighting for invariants of periodic time series: Application to a data analysis problem

 \subsection{Steps of experiment}

 Every ECG signal undergoes the following steps during experiments (see Figure \ref{fig:flowchart}).

-\paragraph{Preprocessing}{ First, every ECG signal is filtered with 4th order [0.5Hz, 50Hz] bandwidth Butterworth filter for baseline removal, as in subsection \ref{subsec:ecg-examples}.
-Then after resampling in 250Hz, each signal is divided into 2-second-long segments without overlap.
+\paragraph{\textbf{Preprocessing}}{ First, every ECG signal is filtered with 4th order [0.5Hz, 50Hz] bandwidth Butterworth filter for baseline removal, as in subsection \ref{subsec:ecg-examples}.
+Then after resampling to 250Hz, each signal is divided into 2-second-long segments without overlap.
 This blind segmentation does not consider precise beat positions but ensures every segment contains at least one beat by enough length of segment.
-The dataset for the experiment is constructed by gathering 1,000 segments randomly from each individual, and 1,000 segments from each individual are divided into 60\%:20\%:20\% in temporal order for train, validation, and test, respectively. } \paragraph{Feature extraction}{ As in subsection \ref{subsec:ecg-examples}, each 2-second-long segment is applied to time-delay embedding $E_{\tau,d}$, with $\tau = 20$ms and $d=3$ and no distance scaling (for weighting or {\dispersion}) is applied.
-(Influence of embedding parameters $\tau$ and $d$ on performance will be discussed later in this section) For faster computation of the weighting or {\dispersion}, the embedded point set is downsampled to 200 points (details in Appendix).
-After calculation of weighting or {\dispersion}, the Fourier coefficient is extracted for $512$ $\xi$'s uniformly sampled from $d-$dimensional ball of radius $R$ centered at the origin.
+Among those segments 1,000 segments are chosen per person randomly, and chosen segments are divided into 60\%:20\%:20\% in temporal order for train, validation, and test, respectively. } \paragraph{\textbf{Feature extraction}}{ As in subsection \ref{subsec:ecg-examples}, each 2-second-long segment is applied to time-delay embedding $E_{\tau,d}$, with $\tau = 20$ms and $d=3$ and no distance scaling (for weighting or {\dispersion}) is applied.\footnote{ Automatized determination of embedding parameters $\tau$ and $d$ is also possible, e.g. by cross-validation.
+Since the experiment focuses more to show the robustness of (m.d.) weighting integral to blind segmentation, the values of $\tau$ and $d$ were fixed manually rather than depending on time-consuming decision processes.
+Influence of $\tau$ and $d$ on performance will be discussed later in this section. } For faster computation of the weighting or {\dispersion}, the embedded point set is downsampled to 200 points (details in Appendix).
+After calculation of weighting or {\dispersion}, the Fourier coefficient is extracted for $512$ $\xi$'s uniformly sampled from $d$-dimensional ball of radius $R$ centered at the origin.

-For better performance, we extract another blind-segmentation-robust feature: we take `landmark' $p \in \bR^d$ and compute randomly maximum or minimum distances from each landmark to the embedded set.
+For better performance, we extract another blind-segmentation-robust feature: we take ``landmark'' $p \in \bR^d$ and compute randomly maximum or minimum distances from each landmark to the embedded set.
 The landmark is sampled from the ball of radius $R'$ centered at the origin.
 That is, for downsampled set $X=\{x_1,\,\cdots,\,x_n\}$ we calculate two types of quantities:

 where $w = w_{X,+}$ or $w=w_X$.
 The values of $R$ and $R'$ were chosen by cross-validation.
 Thus, each ECG segment is transformed into a 1,024-dimensional feature vector.
+Each feature undergoes normalization with mean and standard deviation.